Replacing Thermostat For The Cooling System on a 2008 Chevrolet Express 1500

 There is no need to remove the MAF sensor we just need to move the assembly out of the way, Do not disconnect the MAF!

 Now to remove the air duct to the throttle body, follow the duct to the back of the engine bay, right above the thermostat housing is where the fastening clamp is, the flat head screw should be easily accessible, use the flat head screw driver and unscrew the fastening clamp and then suggestively pull the duct off.

 The hose wiggles off with a bit of force, don't use a pry bar or anything that can mar or tear the duct, its easily breakable.

-Having removed the duct you should now see the thermostat housing, if you don't follow the upper radiator hose into where a metal elbow is, this is the housing.
+Having removed the duct you should now see the thermostat housing, if you follow the upper radiator hose into where a metal elbow is, this is the housing.
 It is held in by 2 bolts.
 The bolts sit diagonal from each other.

 this is where a wobble extension comes in handy as there are many hoses and things reducing room for activities